Selection process number: 20-DFO-WCCG-EA-CCG-291691

 Your résumé.In order to be considered, your application must clearly explain how you meet the following (essential qualifications)

-• Valid First Aid Certificate (can be Marine Basic First Aid, Marine Advanced First Aid, or Occupational First Aid Level 3).
+• Valid Marine Basic First Aid or Marine Advanced First Aid Certification.*

 •Valid FOODSAFE Certification.